Goziechukwu/muse_school/README.md

 A registered user can:

-- leave comments on a post in order to be involved in the conversation.
-- modify or delete his or her comment on a post so as to be involved in the conversation.
-- create, read, update and delete posts so as to manage his or her blog content.
-- create draft posts in order to finish writing the content later.
+- perform all the functions a site user can, but in addition can
+- purchase a course.

 ### Site Administrators

 A site admin can:

+- add more courses as products
+- remove courses
-- approve or disapprove comments in order to filter out objectionable comments.
+- approve or disapprove card payments for any course.
-- create or update the About page so that it is available on the site.

 ## Bugs, and How I Fixed Them